SysKitTeam/docs-point/common-tasks/supervise-microsoft-teams-private-channels.md

 ---
-description: >-
-  This article describes what are Private channels and how to oversee them using SysKit Point
+description: This article describes what are Private channels and how to oversee them using SysKit Point.
 ---

 # Supervise Microsoft Teams Private Channels